-Mondays 4:30pm @ Hewlett 201 Auditorium Stanford Engineering's 'European Innovation & Entrepreneurship' (ME421) is a weekly speaker series - now in Year Six - that presents industry leaders from Europe's hitech startup, venture finance, corporate, university research & technology commercialization communities to share their insights and experiences with aspiring and veteran entrepreneurs from Silicon Valley.
+Mondays 4:30pm @ Hewlett 201 Auditorium Stanford Engineering's 'European Innovation & Entrepreneurship' (ME421) is a weekly speaker series - now entering Year Seven - that presents industry leaders from Europe's hitech startup, venture finance, corporate, university research & technology commercialization communities to share their insights and experiences with aspiring and veteran entrepreneurs from Silicon Valley.

 Flanders & Sweden - Enterprise Software

 CEO, iMinds ICT Institute

 European ETL's first Winter session kicks off with a look at two entrepreneurs from very different European countries and traditions.
 Our French guest leads France's newest, most dynamic and visible startup accelerator in Paris, and showcases the growing role of women leaders in the European startup scene.
 Our second speaker from Moscow is one of Russia's leading venture capital investors, a serial software entrepreneur, and a world class technologist with deep roots in the Soviet space program.